Frequently Asked Questions

 Where do I file documents?

-Attorneys licensed in Nevada may file documents electronically by registering for the use of the Supreme Court’s electronic filing system.
+Attorneys licensed in Nevada must file documents electronically by registering for the use of the Supreme Court’s electronic filing system.
+Self-represented litigants who are not attorneys may elect to file electronically.
+Unless otherwise exempted by court order, once a self-represented litigant elects to file electronically and serve documents through the electronic filing system, the litigant must continue to do so for the life of the case.
 To register for an account, go to the Supreme Court website at https://nvcourts.gov/supreme, click on “Case Information” and then click on “Appellate Courts Efiling.”

 Can I file documents in Las Vegas?